Usage

 Configuration

-Settings, keybindings, themes, and language configuration reference.
+Settings, keybindings, themes, and language configuration in Editor.Land.

 Configuration

-Settings
+Settings Precedence

 - Default — built-in defaults shipped with Land.